TheSilvered/nest/docs/c_api/c_api-iter.md

 **Fields:**

 - `start`: the function that initializes the iterator
-- `is_done`: the function of the iterator that checks if it has finished
 - `get_val`: the function of the iterator that gets the current value
 - `value`: the value passed to the functions of the iterator